eclipsegst/android-test/README.md

 ## How to build app
 *Build Example*

-Note: The default build flavor is release.
+Note: The default build type is release.

 `./scripts/build-app.sh development`